Palookaville (album)

-Palookaville is the fourth and final studio album by English electronic music producer Fatboy Slim.
+Palookaville is the fourth studio album by English electronic music producer Fatboy Slim.
 It was first released on 4 October 2004 in the United Kingdom by Skint Records and a day later in the United States by Astralwerks.
 The album was nominated for the 2006 Grammy Award for Best Electronic/Dance Album.

+As of 2025, Palookaville is the last studio album Cook has released under the Fatboy Slim name.
+When asked in 2019 if he had any plans to make a new album under the alias, he responded "probably not", while further stating "If I ever got around to making another Fatboy Slim album it'll probably be in a time when albums are completely redundant as a format".

 Promotion

 Football club Brighton and Hove Albion F.C. temporarily named their Withdean Stadium after the name of that album following their sponsorship deal with Skint Records.

 Critical reception

 Palookaville was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 53 based on 24 reviews.

 In a review for AllMusic, critic reviewer David Jeffries wrote: "Palookaville could stand one more trimming pass, but it gives Cook's canon the needed depth.
 Now there's a Fatboy Slim record for that rainy day and one the long-haired freaky people can enjoy."